netuno-org/doc/docs/library/overview.md

 ### Polyglot service layer

-Write services in <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank">JavaScript</a>, <a href="http://groovy-lang.org/" target="_blank">Groovy</a>, <a href="https://www.jython.org/" target="_blank">Python</a>, <a href="https://www.jruby.org/" target="_blank">Ruby</a>, <a href="https://kotlinlang.org/" target="_blank">Kotlin</a> or in <a href="https://en.wikipedia.org/wiki/Java_(programming_language)" target="_blank">Java</a>, they're all valid.
+Write services in <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank">JavaScript</a>, <a href="https://www.typescriptlang.org/" target="_blank">TypeScript</a>, <a href="http://groovy-lang.org/" target="_blank">Groovy</a>, <a href="https://www.jython.org/" target="_blank">Python</a>, <a href="https://www.jruby.org/" target="_blank">Ruby</a>, <a href="https://kotlinlang.org/" target="_blank">Kotlin</a> or in <a href="https://en.wikipedia.org/wiki/Java_(programming_language)" target="_blank">Java</a>, they're all valid.
 Netuno removes the isolation between programming languages, the same application supports services running simultaneously in multiple languages without increasing the processing weight.

 ### Multiple database support

 Configure several different databases and use them simultaneously.
-Natively Netuno supports several relational database engines like <a href="https://www.h2database.com/html/main.html" target="_blank">H2DataBase</a>, <a href="https://www.postgresql.org/" target="_blank">PostgreSQL</a>, <a href="https://mariadb.org/" target="_blank">MariaDB (_MySQL_)</a>, Microsoft SQL Server and Oracle.
+Natively Netuno supports several relational database engines like <a href="https://www.h2database.com/html/main.html" target="_blank">H2DataBase</a>, <a href="https://www.postgresql.org/" target="_blank">PostgreSQL</a> and CockroachDB, <a href="https://mariadb.org/" target="_blank">MariaDB (_MySQL_)</a>, Microsoft SQL Server and Oracle.
 You will be able to create your application using, for example, PostgreSQL with a master database and integrate with other databases in MariaDB, and in the middle of a project you can switch to Microsoft SQL Server or Oracle without having to make any code changes.

+> Natively supports integration with MongoDB.

 ### Serverless